BjoernMichele/awesome-domain-adaptation-and-generalization-for-3D/README.md

 ## Description
 This is a collection of awesome works targeting domain adaptation and generalization for 3D data.
 The works are roughly categorized into Uni-Modal and Multi-Modal data.
-Feel free to participate and add your latest work, or to adapt the publication venue if it gets accepted.
+Feel free to participate and add your latest work (by creating a pull-request or opening an issue), or to adapt the publication venue if it gets accepted.
 Inspired by [awesome-domain-adaptation](https://github.com/zhaoxin94/awesome-domain-adaptation/blob/master/README.md)